Sociological Theory and the Humanities

 I’m a doctoral researcher at the Department of Information Studies at University College London.
 I’m currently working as a visiting scholar at the Department of Sociology at Yale University.

 An editorial note: knowledge production is a work in progress, and so is the representation of my work on this blog.
-Some of my former perspectives may be refined or revised, which is then reflected in newer articles.
+Some of my former perspectives may have been refined or revised, which is then reflected in newer articles.
 Find the table of contents here or go directly to the most recent articles here.